-Can I still get a virtual business licence if I live in Dubai?
+Can I still get a virtual business license if I live in Dubai?

 1. Are UAE residents allowed to get a virtual business license?